shubham-rewale/Estate-Tokenization-Contracts/README.md

 ## **Flow**

+-
-- First property manager add a proposal using proposal function
+- First property manager add a proposal using proposal function.
+While Making an proposal property manager have to mention which reserve contract will involve in transfer of funds , when the proposal gets executed successfully.

 - After the voting delay that proposal will be in active state (means voting period is started for that proposal).
 - Property owners can then vote on that proposal using the proof of voting
 - After voting period the proposal will go in a execution state ,means voting is done for that proposal and waiting for DAO contract owner to execute that proposal.